Adobe Certifications and Certificates

 What is Adobe?

 Adobe Creative Cloud is a computer software application that allows users access to all the different Adobe programs.
 This software provides you with a broad range of creative tools that help you edit photos and videos and much more.
 Creative design and marketing professionals typically use it to create content for print, video, or online distribution.
-Over the years, it has become the golden standard for digital creative work and is used in many industries.
+Over the years, it has become the gold standard for digital creative work and is used in many industries.

 For example, you can find professionals in nearly every industry that uses Adobe Creative Cloud, including advertising, website design, and video editing.
 That said, the sheer number of programs available with Adobe can feel staggering.
-They’re typically designed for pretty specific purposes, such as layout and page design, animation, or even UI/UX design.
+They’re typically designed for very specific purposes such as layout and page design, animation, or even UI/UX design.
 As a result, there are many certificates and certifications available to meet your needs here.

 Thankfully, Adobe simplifies things by centering their programs on the Adobe Creative Cloud.
 This service connects creativity with collaboration, as the cloud-based systems allow you to share work with fellow creatives and work from anywhere.
 Furthermore, Adobe’s spectrum of programs allows you to edit photos, create stunning digital designs, build websites, and edit videos.
 Adobe Creative Cloud stores all your programs under the same roof, allowing you to switch easily between programs as needed.